 This step by step guide is how I built mine.
 You can build one like it, or use it to inspire your own unique fishing trolley.

 There’s something to be said for not carrying to much gear, for sure.
 But some people need certain things for specific kinds of fishing.
 Other people have health issues, like heart, asthma, arthritis or other physical disability.
 They can find even small amounts of tackle difficult to carry.

-The original design, details still included in this article, used flat-straps to attach the cooler to the trolley.
+Also the original design, details still included in this article, used flat-straps to attach the cooler to the trolley.
 I’ve replaced those with square steel tubing, nuts, bolts and wing-nuts.
 It’s massively improved stability and is neater and easier to assemble in and out of the car.
 The updated details are included below.

-Click edit button to change tWhile my main goal was to reduce armfuls of rods, tackle, thermos flasks and bait, I also like to fish with more than one rod.
+Of course, while my main goal was to reduce armfuls of rods, tackle, thermos flasks and bait, I also like to fish with more than one rod.
 So a fishing trolley or “cart” with rod holders seemed smarter.